woofpool/cardano-private-testnet-setup/4-RUN_TRANSACTION.md

 # Run simple transaction

-At this point, we have a private testnet running.
+At this point, we have a private testnet running with db-sync process attached to it.
 Let's run a simple payment transaction and see what the resulting data looks like in the `cardano-db-sync` schema.

 ## 1. Create keys and addresses for another user